Arthur season 16

-The sixteenth season of the television series Arthur was originally broadcast on PBS Kids Go! in the United States from October 15, 2012 until May 10, 2013 and consists of 10 episodes.
+The sixteenth season of the television series Arthur was originally broadcast on PBS Kids in the United States from October 15, 2012 until May 10, 2013 and consists of 10 episodes.
 This season was the first to be distributed internationally by 9 Story Media Group, as Cookie Jar Entertainment merged with DHX Media.
 Season 16 was the first to switch from traditional animation to in-house Flash animation.
 The Flash animation for the episodes of this season are made with Adobe Flash by 9 Story Media Group.